China's Tencent Music raises nearly US$1.1 billion in US IPO

 Tencent Music reported a 244 percent profit jump for January-September to US$394 million.
 By comparison, Spotify lost a net US$520 million.

-Bank of America, Deutsche Bank, Goldman Sachs, JPMorgan and Morgan Stanley are the lead sponsors of Tencent Music's deal.
+Morgan Stanley, Bank of America, Deutsche Bank, Goldman Sachs and JPMorgan are the lead sponsors of Tencent Music's deal.

+Tencent Music is due to begin trading on the New York Stock Exchange on Wednesday under the symbol "TME" .

 (Reporting by Joshua Franklin in New York and Julia Fioretti in Hong Kong; Editing by Sandra Maler)